electrosikkim/IPlogger-1/README.md

 If you would like to test this, go to: [Here](https://IPlogger.pepelaugh.repl.co)

-If you do go there, note that your IP will be stored in a database, but it will not be publicly available.
-Feel free to use a VPN.
+If you do go there, note that your IP will be stored in a database, but it will not be publicly available or abused.
+Feel free to use a VPN, and if you don't, rest assured that I really don't care about your IP and the database is cleared regularly.